lymphoidcell/java-lecture/README.md

 # java-lecture
-To learn and teach the Java programming language to fellow "hoomans"👩‍💻
+Materials used to learn and teach the Java programming language to fellow "hoomans"👩‍💻